apollo-inspire/markdown-recipe-library/recipes/sweet-potato-and-chickpea-curry.md

 2. Cube the tomatoes and put them in a pan to cook
 3. When tomatoes are cooked, blend them
 4. Add some Tomato paste & add a pinch of sugar and salt
-5. Let simmer on very low heat
+5. Let it simmer on very low heat

 ### B: (Main Prepping)
 1. Finely dice 3 medium onions.